-I’m sure here comes the next question: “ But if we don’t know anything about CS, how could we implement it? ”
+I’m sure here comes the next question: “ But if we don’t know anything about Customer Success, how could we implement it? ”

 1. Lead Creation

 No new leads mean no new users and it’s clear what that means for the business.
 It has been proven that LEAD MAGNETS work.
 You need to predict potential areas that would be the most interesting for your target group.
 If you take into consideration Customer Success, your goal is to create the content that makes your potential customers feel well taken care of, and that responds to their needs at this stage of Customer Lifecycle.
-The idea of this Customer Success process is to ensure them that their success if your primary focus.
+The idea of this Customer Success Process is to ensure that their success if your primary focus.
 It’s not only about having a sale or some splashy, eye-catching graphics (but it usually doesn’t hurt).

 What you can do, is show them that YOU CARE.
 What’s more, you should give them all the tools possible (within your means, of course) to achieve their success and equip them with the knowledge they may need.
 It’s about creating webinars, shareable resources, infographics, articles, etc. Give something before trying to get something from them in return.

 Where else is Customer Success vital at this stage?
 FIRST RESPONSE TIME.
-Of course, this Customer Success process works best if the Customer Success team is responsible for the chat with the Customer.
+Of course, this Customer Success Process works best if the Customer Success team is responsible for the chat with the Customer.
 We ought to remember that sometimes it is taken care of by the marketing, sales or a totally independent team.

-It’s one of those CS metrics that are so basic that may be overlooked, but at the same time, this is the one that may count the most.
+It’s one of those Customer Sucess metrics that are so basic that may be overlooked, but at the same time, this is the one that may count the most.
 Improving your First Response Time may bring you incredible results, and it doesn’t require a lot of effort.
-In today’s world, people don’t have time to wait for someone to kindly response to their feedback or request.
+In today’s world, people don’t have time to wait for someone to kindly respond to their feedback or request.
 Nobody has time for that.
 Customers want to get their answers and solutions, and they want them NOW (or even faster).

 Onboarding is considered the most important stage in the whole customer lifecycle.
 This phase starts at the moment of customer registration and usually ends when they gain value from the service or the product.
-This is the moment when it is the most important to establish a good relationship with them, as it will be the basis of the future interactions.
+This is the moment when it is the most important to establish a good relationship with them, as it will be the basis of future interactions.

 SuperOffice, in its 2017 Customer Service Benchmark Report, found that 41% of the researched companies did not respond to a customer service request, but also that the average response time was 13 hours.
 That is inconceivable for a good Customer Success team.
-We should always keep in mind that Customer’s wasted time may cost your business dearly.
+We should always keep in mind that Customer’ wasted time may cost your business dearly.
 As your success is interlinked with theirs, it’s better to assist them and pay heed to their needs.

 The thing is, this strategy is very similar to First Response Time, but that is just the tip of an iceberg.
 The reaction to customer feedback doesn’t only mean a reply, it may also require specific actions to take:

 As an example, let’s imagine that our customer at the onboarding stage reports a bug.
 How should we react?
 We notify them that we received the report and that we are taking care of it.
 Then, we fix the bug ASAP and notify the customer, that all is working now.
 Why bother?
-If you ignore customer’s issue report or procrastinate too much with fixing it, there is a high chance that they’ll churn or just not even finish the onboarding process.
+If you ignore a customer’s issue report or procrastinate too much with fixing it, there is a high chance that they’ll churn or just not even finish the onboarding process.

 Have you ever been wondering why some customers never actually use the service provided by your business or why they churn quickly after the onboarding?
-The SIMPLIFICATION is the Customer Success process to remedy that.
+The SIMPLIFICATION is the Customer Success Process to remedy that.

 Does it work?
 Well, it did work for us.
-We introduced simplification in many areas of our work and Customer Success (a good example: simplified guides in our Knowledge Base) and we’ve already had positive feedback from our Customers.
+We introduced simplification in many areas of our work and Customer Success (a good example: simplified guides in our Knowledge Base) and we’ve already had positive feedback from our Customers